 - Has not advised CVT that co-workers are employees.

-- Has declined to investigate the CVT for breaches of its Objects as alleged in a legal opinion by a leading charity lawyer, stating that it could not judge on matters of doctrine and ethos whilst also stating that they were satisfied CVT had considered these adequately.
+- Has declined to investigate the CVT for breaches of its Objects as alleged in a legal opinion by a leading charity lawyer, stating that it could not judge on matters of doctrine and ethos whilst nevertheless stating that they were satisfied CVT had considered these adequately.
 The Commission advised that this matter was for the High Court to decide.

-- Has declined to investigate the allegation that CVT gerrymandered the voting membership list to produce a majority of members that support its reform plans.
+- Has declined to investigate the serious allegation that CVT gerrymandered the voting membership list to produce a majority of members that support its reform plans.

-Charity Commission investigates CVT
+Part 1 - Charity Commission investigates CVT

 “You voted against the one, or both, of the special resolutions at the last General Meeting.
 This letter is therefore formal notice that your removal from Membership will be considered at the Trustees meeting unless you have returned a properly completed proxy form within the required time period supporting or abstaining from both the special resolutions.”